Pathogens get more complex as you move down the GI tract:

 Initial treatment consists of fluid resuscitation, initiation of antibiotics, source control, and microbiologic samples.
 Source control is paramount if possible.

-Intra-abdominal infections are classified like many other infections into community-acquired, healthcare-associated, hospital-acquired (>48 hours after hospital admission) and uncomplicated (affects a single organ only without spread into the peritoneum) and complicated(extension beyond hollow viscus of origin into peritoneal space, peritonitis or abscess formation).
+Intra-abdominal infections are classified like many other infections into community-acquired, healthcare-associated, hospital-acquired (>48 hours after hospital admission).
+They are also classified as uncomplicated (affects a single organ only without spread into the peritoneum) and complicated(extension beyond hollow viscus of origin into peritoneal space, peritonitis or abscess formation).

 Community-acquired infections are also classified as “high risk” based on age (>70 years), immunosuppression, presence of malignancy, preexisting chronic conditions, High APACHE score (>15), healthcare-associated infections, delay in the initial intervention (>24 hours), inability to obtain source control, or exposure to healthcare.